-In a previous blog I discussed how TMJ can mimic tension type, sinus type headaches and migraines.
+In a previous blog I discussed how TMJ can cause tension type, sinus type headaches and migraines.

-In this blog I want to discuss some of the mechanisms that occur with TMJ / TMD that can lead to these types of headaches.
+In this blog I want to discuss some of the mechanisms that occur with TMJ / TMD that can cause these types of headaches.
 These can be attributed to the following,

 - Neuroanatomy and trigeminovascular physiology